Muterra/doc-golix/yellowpaper.md

 #### 5. EIDB version

-**Currently 0.0.5.**
+**Currently 0.0.7.**

 #### 6. Binder muid

 The muid for the entity creating the dynamic binding.

-#### 7. Dynamic muid
+#### 7. Dynamic hash

-The secondary address for the dynamic object.
+The muid hash for the secondary address for the dynamic object.
 This is generated from the hash of the concatenated nonce, binder muid, buffer frame count, and bound muids of the first frame in the binding.
 That is, the binder takes bytes 652 and onwards of the binding, hashes the result, and is left with the dynamic muid.
 From that point forward, the dynamic muid does not change, regardless of updates to the binding.

 #### 8. Nonce